pkrisz99/Renegade/README.md

 The recommended compiler is Clang 16.
 It should be noted that the engine makes use of modern hardware instructions for the best possible performance.

-Windows executables can be found for each release.
+Windows and Linux executables can be found for each release.

 ## Acknowledgments
 Getting this far would not have been possible without the members of the [Engine Programming Discord](https://github.com/EngineProgramming/engine-list), and the decades of prior research done into chess programming.

-In particular, Renegade took many ideas from [Akimbo](https://github.com/jw1912/akimbo), [Ethereal](https://github.com/AndyGrant/Ethereal), [Stockfish](https://github.com/official-stockfish/Stockfish), [Stormphrax](https://github.com/Ciekce/Stormphrax), [Viridithas](https://github.com/cosmobobak/viridithas) and [Wahoo](https://github.com/spamdrew128/Wahoo).
+In particular, Renegade makes use of many ideas from [Akimbo](https://github.com/jw1912/akimbo), [Ethereal](https://github.com/AndyGrant/Ethereal), [Stockfish](https://github.com/official-stockfish/Stockfish), [Stormphrax](https://github.com/Ciekce/Stormphrax), [Viridithas](https://github.com/cosmobobak/viridithas) and [Wahoo](https://github.com/spamdrew128/Wahoo).
+These are fantastic engines, and you are highly encouraged to check them out!

 The neural networks were trained with [bullet](https://github.com/jw1912/bullet), and win-draw-loss models have been calculated using [Stockfish's WDL tool](https://github.com/official-stockfish/WDL_model).

-Additionally, I would also like to thank everyone who spent the time trying out and testing the engine, which provides valuable feedback for me.
+Additionally, I would also like to thank everyone who gave me feedback, and those who spent the time trying out and testing the engine!